Is RV comprehensive and collision coverage required?

 Is RV comprehensive and collision coverage worth it?

 If you don't have a lender requiring you to carry comprehensive and collision, the decision comes down to your finances and your risk tolerance.
-Comprehensive and collision coverage for your RV will raise your monthly premium but can save you money later if something bad happens.
-Ask yourself whether it's more important to pay less each month or to have coverage for unexpected expenses down the road.
+Comprehensive and collision coverage for your motorhome will raise your monthly premium, so ask yourself whether it's more important to pay less for RV insurance each month or to have coverage for a potentially larger expense down the road.

 How to get customized RV coverage